Liwen1234-cyber/mybook/docs/intro.md

 ## GitHub Trending
 ### All language

+* 【2025-06-07】[codexu / note-gen](https://github.com/codexu/note-gen) - A cross-platform Markdown note-taking application dedicated to using AI to bridge recording and writing, organizing fragmented knowledge into a readable note.
+* 【2025-06-07】[deepsense-ai / ragbits](https://github.com/deepsense-ai/ragbits) - Building blocks for rapid development of GenAI applications
+* 【2025-06-07】[coleam00 / Archon](https://github.com/coleam00/Archon) - Archon is an AI agent that is able to create other AI agents using an advanced agentic coding workflow and framework knowledge base to unlock a new frontier of automated agents.
 * 【2025-06-06】[iamgio / quarkdown](https://github.com/iamgio/quarkdown) - 🪐 Markdown with superpowers — from ideas to presentations, articles and books.
 * 【2025-06-06】[modelcontextprotocol / ruby-sdk](https://github.com/modelcontextprotocol/ruby-sdk) - The official Ruby SDK for the Model Context Protocol.
 Maintained in collaboration with Shopify.
 * 【2025-06-03】[MODSetter / SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub, Discord and more.